-“Julie, put that gun down, then we can straighten all of this out,” Frank suggested.
+“Julie, put that gun down, so we can straighten all of this out,” Frank suggested.

 “NO!”
-Julie protested.
+Julie shrieked.
 Her head snapped from side to side.
 “I’ll fix this,” she declared.
 “I’ll fix it all.
 Where’s your time machine?”

 “D-Downstairs,” Frank said.

 “Downstairs,” Julie repeated.
 She swallowed.
 “I know how to make everything better.
 I never should have been born.”